This page contains some affiliate links. To learn why ReptiFiles sometimes uses paid links, read here.

 - Zoo Med Reptisoil

-- The Bio Dude Terra Fauna
+- The Bio Dude Terra Fauna bioactive kit (BIOACTIVE)

 Layer the substrate 2-4″ thick to aid in moisture retention and ambient humidity.
-Natural substrates should be spot cleaned daily and replaced monthly.
-For best results, use with a drainage layer like Zoo Med Hydroballs or The Bio Dude’s Hydrogrow to prevent the substrate from getting soaked.
+A generous application of clean leaf litter on top is never a bad idea, even for non-bioactive seutps.
+For best results, use with a drainage layer like Zoo Med Hydroballs or The Bio Dude’s Hydrogrow to prevent the substrate from getting saturated.

 Artificial Substrates